 This is the first of the new range of wardrobe in the Jennys Home Range, in a lovely modern two-tone turquoise colour.
 It has small plastic tags for the doors to open, as in the original Triang Range, these easily break.
 The mirror on this wardrobe is showing its age, or is it a little distressed.

 The new colour wardrobe is the same in side, with a metal hanging rail and shelves.

 Inside this wardrobe there is A Little Hidden Treasure, an original coat hanger.

 The coat hanger is an inch long across the bottom, it is so thin I am surprised it survived.
 These would be packaged with the wardrobe, or sold separately.

-Jenny’s Home wardrobe in a modern two-tone turquoise colour.
-The tabs which alow the doors to open are also a lot more practical and less likely to break during play.
+The second Jennys Home wardrobe , now has larger tabs which allow the doors to open and are also a lot more practical and less likely to break during play.

 This headboard is a quite strange piece of furniture, because the bed without a headboard, just sits in front of it.
 But, as a bonus the two panels at the top slide.